zoylendt/zoylendt.github.io/content/Selfhosted/Offen backup & restore.md

 Of course Syncthing has to be configured properly to sync the backup archives to remote locations.

+## Add container information to volume before backup

+My idea here is to add some information about the container that's using the target volume to said volume before the backup.

 # Inspect or extract backup archives

 The backup gets stored as a `.tar.gz` file, which can be extracted with `tar -xvf backup.tar.gz`.
 This creates a new folder `backup` (Note: **NOT** with the name of the archive, but with the name of the highest folder inside it!) and within this a folder with the volume name.
 The volume's contents are inside this folder.